cxumol/promptmask/README.md

 | :--- | :--- | :--- |
 | **Python Developers** | Use the `OpenAIMasked` class.<br/>*A drop-in replacement for the `openai.OpenAI` client.* | Use the `PromptMask` class directly.<br/>*For granular control over mask/unmask operations.* |
 | **General Users<br/>(No Python)** | Use the **API Gateway**.<br/>*Point your existing apps to a local endpoint.* | Use the **Web UI & Direct API Endpoints**.<br/>*For interactive testing or non-standard tools.* |

+Choosing the right, capable local model can make data masking efforts twice as effective.
+See the [benchmark](eval/benchmark.md) to select a competent one that fits within your hardware limitations.

 ### Prerequisites